SimoSultan/ca-assignments/t2a1/README.md

 > *"The goal of testing software is not to find bugs or to make software better.
 It’s to reduce risk by proactively finding and eliminating problems which would most greatly impact the customer using the software."* [1]

-We do this by identifying which sections of the software are most likely to have the biggest risk of causing this impact, and determining an array of tests to ensure the functionality is working correctly and as intended.
+We test software by identifying which sections are most likely to have the biggest risk of causing this impact, and determining an array of tests to ensure the functionality is working correctly and as intended.

 If the test results in an error, the bug is logged and ranked on severity.
 Most of these bugs will be fixed, but if they have a low impact, they might be noted and remain in the system with a solution in the FAQs.

 The 2 most popular ways to test software come down to manual vs automated.
-To talk a little about manual testing.

-**Here are some types of manual testing:** [2]
+To briefly cover Manual Testing, first here is an image on the different types of Manual Testing we see in industry: [2]

 ![Types of Manual Testing](img/typesofmanualtesting.png)

 Manual testing is where Testers manually run different use cases of the software to find bugs.
 Automated tests can be then created after first running these manual tests.
-Below is an outline on the process of running manual tests.
+Below is an outline on the process of running manual tests:

-How to perform Manual Testing
 - Read the software documentation plan.
 - Determine Test cases that cover the requirements in the docs.
 - Review test cases with the team lead and client.